incusdata/py1st/src/course/README.md

 # Python First — Course Scripts

 The scripts here are not all Python scripts, and are used on some courses.
+In general, scripts are run with: ‘‹*interpreter*› \ ‹*script-file*›’.
+So, for Python, you use: ‘**python** \ ‹*script-file*›’ on the command-line.
+In an IDE, you may click some **Run** button.

 ### [profile.ps1](./profile.ps1) — Example PowerShell Profile